MCP-Security-Research/pyseal/README.md

 - cryptography
 - what decorators look like
 - how can i ensure that i can detect and report diffs correctly

+console print
+and ruff for linting code
+should i lint my rust code?